Family of a teen who died after falling from an amusement park ride sues, saying many mistakes were made

 The lawsuit states "a reasonable manufacturer, constructor, operator, distributor, designer, and supplier" would have installed a mechanism to stop operation of the ride if a rider's restraint was not properly secured and also not allow the sensors to be manipulated or adjusted.

-Haggard said a similar free-fall ride at Dollywood -- which has temporarily closed in light of the Florida tragedy -- does include a lower restraint.
-Even though that ride is also capable of leaning forward, Haggard said, the operators at Dollywood chose not to tilt the ride forward for safety reasons.
+A similar free-fall ride at Dollywood -- which has temporarily closed in light of the Florida tragedy -- does include a lower restraint, Haggard said.
+Even though that ride is also capable of leaning forward, he said, the operators at Dollywood chose not to tilt the ride forward for safety reasons.

+But the Dollywood public relations director, Wes Ramey, said the ride at Dollywood is not designed to tilt.

 Others have complained about the same seat, attorney says